 What goes well with yakitori?

-You can serve these yakitori on their own as an appetizer, or pair them with different starch and vegetable options to make a complete meal.
+You can serve these yakitori on their own as an appetizer, or pair them with different starches and vegetables to make a complete meal.
 Some of these ideas aren’t necessarily traditional Japanese food, but the flavors work well with the chicken.
+I recommend trying veggie fried rice, grilled mushrooms, cauliflower fried rice or grilled asparagus.

 While yakitori are often made on a grill, you can also cook them in the oven if you prefer.
 Place the chicken skewers on a sheet pan lined with foil and coated with cooking spray.
 Broil for 4 minutes per side, then baste with sauce and broil for an additional 4 minutes.
 Baste again, then broil for 2 more minutes.
 Sprinkle with sesame seeds and green onions, then serve.